Queens New York, USA Travel Guide

 Average 20s-30s°F (-6 to 4°C), low humidity, significant snowfall possible.

 The currency used in Queens and throughout the United States is the United States Dollar (USD), symbolized by $.
 It divides into 100 cents.
-Atms are easy to find in Queens, found at banks, convenience stores, and many supermarkets.
+ATMs are widely available in Queens, found at banks, convenience stores, and many supermarkets.
 These generally offer the best exchange rates for withdrawing cash directly from your home bank account.
-Notify your bank of your travel dates to avoid card suspension for suspicious activity.
-Banks and bureau de change also offer currency services, but they may have higher fees or less favorable rates.
+Notify your bank of your travel dates so your card isn't declined suspension for odd goings-on.
+Banks and money exchange offices also offer currency services, but they may have higher fees or less favorable rates.
 Credit cards enjoy wide acceptance at most establishments, from large retailers to small restaurants.

-Tipping is an expected part of service the heritage of the United States.
-In restaurants and bars, a tip of 15-20% of the total bill is standard for good service.
-For exceptional service, you might tip more.
+Tipping is an expected part of service culture in the United States.
+At places to eat and bars, a tip of 15-20% of the total bill is standard for good service.
+For outstanding service, you might tip more.
 If service is poor, you can tip less, but it is rare to leave no tip unless the service was truly unacceptable.
 For taxis and ride-shares, a 15-20% tip on the fare is customary.
-Most apps let you add a tip digitally.
+Most apps let you include a tip digitally.
 Hotel staff, like bellhops, receive $2-5 USD for each bag.
 Housekeeping often receives $2-5 USD per day, left in a clearly marked envelope.
 Hairdressers and spa services also expect 15-20% of the service cost.

 Hostel, street food, public transport, free attractions.